 What to Do

 Ski season is coming to a close, though you’ll still be able to get in a few runs and even catch a couple of international ski competitions (see events below).
 And if the weather is rainy, choose one of Slovenia’s many caves in the Karst region to avoid the rain and wind.
-Ride the electric train through 15-miles of the Postojna Cave system or head to the UNESCO- listed Škocjan Caves.
+Ride the electric train through 15 miles (24 km) of the Postojna Cave system or head to the UNESCO-listed Škocjan Caves.

-Now is a great time for urban sightseeing in historic centers like Radovljica and Llubljana.
+Meanwhile, now is a great time for urban sightseeing in historic centers like Radovljica and Ljubljana.
 Delve into Slovenia’s past and visit Plečnik House, a museum set in the home of Ljubljana’s famed architect.
-If the weather turns bad, head to the Museum Quarter for your choice of museums: Museum of Contemporary Art Metelkova, the Slovenian Ethnographic Museum and the National Museum of Slovenia, art enthusiasts will want to pop into the Alkatraz Gallery for a look at local artists’ works.
+If the weather turns bad, head to the Museum Quarter for your choice of museums: the Museum of Contemporary Art Metelkova, the Slovenian Ethnographic Museum, and the National Museum of Slovenia, art enthusiasts will want to pop into the Alkatraz Gallery for a look at local artists’ works.

 Find more Slovenia activity ideas in this article.